18. Components » SNMP Sensor¶

-To start the SNMP Sensor, click the small button displayed next to its name in Configuration » Components.
+To start the SNMP Sensor, click the small on/off button displayed next to its name in the Configuration » Components panel.
 Make sure that the SNMP Sensor starts correctly by watching the event log.
 If after 5 minutes you can’t see the correct traffic values in Reports » Devices » Overview, follow the troubleshooting steps listed below.

 18.1.
 SNMP Sensor Troubleshooting¶

 License key not compatible with the existing serverindicates that the server is unregistered and you need to send the string from Configuration » Servers » [Server] » Hardware Key to email@example.com

 [root@localhost ~]# snmpwalk -c <community> -v2c <router_ip> 1